ReinoutDeBleser/basic-angular-form/README.md

 2. I need to instantiate the FriendModel there, what structure does the friendmodel need? in component.ts instantiate following structure "const friendModel = new Friend (necessary values with commas, hardcoded null for now)
 3. the friendmodel in instatiated through the friend class, where does that need to happen? in the __component class__ or in the friend class itself?  it was the component class found in component.ts
 4. I'll need to import the friend class, but where? component class?
-Friendclass? elsewhere? in the component class, this i managed before lunch apperantly, looks like the others that angular does but with my own files. in this case "import { Friend } from './friend';"

-give no more errors, appears to have worked. moving on to 11.4
+Friendclass? elsewhere? in the component class, this i managed before lunch apperantly, looks like the others that angular does but with my own files. in this case "import { Friend } from './friend';" give no more errors, appears to have worked. moving on to 11.4 few minutes later step 11 completed. step 12: goal is checking for invalidity of inputs: got stuck for a few hours on #inputName="ngModel" while it had to be the #firstname="ngModel" and similar for other input fields.

 ### Features - checklist :heavy_check_mark: